svenmueller/nube/README.md

 aws-access-key-id: 113131313131313
 aws-secret-access-key: 00000000000

+# Example:
+# in case you don't want to pass a hosted zone ID for creating a new DNS resource record set
+# hosted-zone-id: /hostedzone/XXXXXXX
 ```

 You can have multiple configurations files (e.g. for production, staging etc.).
 In order to use a different configuration simply set the `config` flag.